k1fukumoto/training-progress-report/README.md

-# training-progress-report
+# Training Progress Report Generator
-Create training progress report by using imported data
+Microservice to create training progress report by using imported data